There are three main buffers that correspond to the three main processing steps the algorithm performs.

 Final Image Buffer

 The final output is written here.
 The dimensions are not supersampled, and are just the values specified in the size field of the Xml.
-The type of each element is RGB or RGBA pixels with one or two bytes per component.
-On the GPU, only RGBA and one byte per component is supported.
+The type of each pixel is a 16 byte RGBA with each channel being a 32-bit float.